matbrown/butr/README.md

 I need a tool.
 I need a tool that can backup and recover files.
 Meh, a tool already exists, but I don't care, I'm just excited I get to code something awesome.

+I recently invested in a subscription to AI.
+I thought I'd go head to head.

 ### Me (Human)

 3.5 hours